vuejs/docs/src/guide/built-ins/keep-alive.md

 # KeepAlive

+`<KeepAlive>` is a built-in component that allows us to conditionally cache component instances when dynamically switching between multiple components.

 ## Basic Usage

 In the Component Basics chapter, we introduced the syntax for [Dynamic Components](/guide/essentials/component-basics.html#dynamic-components), using the `<component>` special element: